chili-epfl/justhink-alignment-analysis/README.md

 JUSThink Dialogue and Actions Corpus in three parts (maybe in two groups? transcripts could be published separately):

-1. [logs](data/logs): one csv log file per team for 40 teams
+1. [logs](data/logs): one tab-separated csv log file per team for 39 teams
-2. [test responses](data/test_responses): one csv pre-test file and one csv post-test file containing the responses for each item of each participant in each team for 40 teams, and the key
+2. [test responses](data/test_responses): one csv pre-test file and one csv post-test file containing the responses for each item of each participant in each team for 39 teams, and the key
 3. [transcripts](data/transcripts): one csv transcript file per team for 10 teams

 In addition, metadata: details on the graph/network they have worked on.